Common Dental Health Problems that Senior Citizens May Be Vulnerable To

 The best way for people of any age to care for their oral health is by brushing at least twice a day, flossing daily, and visiting their regular dentist every 6 months for a dental cleaning and a checkup.

 To make an appointment here at Endodontic Specialists, please contact one of our three locations.
-These locations are in Colorado Springs North, Colorado Springs South, and Pueblo, Colorado.
+These locations are in Colorado Springs North and Pueblo, Colorado.